Getting up at 5 AM!

 My relationships with friends have changed a lot.
 All in all, for the better.
 After 30 days of prioritizing 5 AM get ups, here are some other observations and notes:

 - My friends respect my time more.
-Now they mostly only invite me out only for the ‘important’ late night events.
+Instead of inviting me out to every single little event, they mostly just invite me to the ‘important’ late night events.

 - Some friends wake up and join me in my 5 AM activities.
 (Surfing, hiking, walking, accountability texts)

 - Most of my friends are on my 5 AM email list, and enjoy reading my crap each morning.
 They not only support my new lifestyle, they are inspired by it!

 - And sadly, some of my friends I never see anymore.
 Such is life.

 I always remember this when someone invites me out to drink:

 Side note: Cutting out late night drinking has also reduced my annual spending.
 I used to spend over $10k/year on Alcohol and that’s reduced to less than $3k.
 And I still drink almost every day.
 (More on that later)

 Don’t just get up and work!: